Building by Daman

 Duct Sealing Solution

-Fortunately, word had already begun to spread throughout Dubai’s contracting community about a similar problem solved during the construction of a new state-of-the-art medical facility located just down the road from the KAFD.
+Fortunately, word had already begun to spread throughout Dubai’s contracting community about a similar problem solved during the construction of a new state-of-the-art medical facility located in the United Arab Emirates.
 Faced with a similar dilemma, engineers used Aeroseal duct sealing technology.
 Unlike other duct sealing methods, the Aeroseal technology works from the inside of the ducts to find and seal leaks.

 This inside-out approach provides easy access to the entire duct system.
 The sealant is blown into the duct interior where it can easily travel unobstructed throughout the ductwork.
 The particles of sealant remain suspended in air until they come in contact with a leak.
 There they bond around the edges of the leak and then to other sealant particles until the entire hole is sealed shut.